ublib/tsenvar/README.md

 # tsenvar

-define and load type-safe environment variables for any JavaScript runtimes
+define and load type-safe environment variables for any JavaScript runtime

+status: experimental (not published)